Azure/azure-saas/src/Saas.SignupAdministration/README.md

 1. Insert secrets marked as required for running locally into your secrets manager using provided script.
 (Instructions for running in visual studio)

+### JsonSessionPersistenceProvider
+The JsonSessionPersistenceProvider maintains the state of the work flow in the Session, and allows for forward and backward movment in the app with access to all of the values of the Tenet.
+Custom providers can be used as long as they inherit from the IPersistenceProvider interface.
+The 2 methods are:
+        public void Persist(string key, object value);
+        public T Retrieve<T>(string key);

+In place of the Session you could use an OLDB provider like a MS SQL Percistance Provider.

 ### Running Tests